gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 #underline[Security governance]:

-- is the _process_ of establishing and maintaining a framework and supporting management structure and processes
+- The _process_ of establishing and maintaining a framework and supporting management structure and processes

-  - alternatively, as complementary definition, the _system_ by which activities are directed and controlled
+  - Alternatively, as a complementary definition, the _system_ by which activities are directed and controlled

-- allows to _provide assurance that information security strategies are aligned with and support business objectives_, are consistent with applicable laws and regulations through adherence to policies and internal controls
+- Allows to _provide assurance that information security strategies are aligned with and support business objectives_, are consistent with applicable laws and regulations through adherence to policies and internal controls

-- wants to _provide assignment of responsibility_, all in an _effort to manage risk_
+- Wants to _provide assignment of responsibility_, all in an _effort to manage risk_

 To better understand the role of security governance, it is useful to distinguish between different levels of _security_:

-- _governance_
+- _Governance_

-  - process that develops the security program that adequately meets the strategic needs of the business
+  - Process that develops the security program that adequately meets the strategic needs of the business

-    - security program is the management, operational, and technical aspects of protecting information and information systems - consisting in different policies/procedures for coordinating activities
+    - Security program is the management, operational, and technical aspects of protecting information and information systems - consisting in different policies/procedures for coordinating activities

-  - it communicates the mission priorities and overall risk tolerance
+  - It communicates the mission priorities and overall risk tolerance

-- _management_
+- _Management_

-  - supervision and making of decisions necessary to achieve business objectives through the protection of the organization’s information assets
+  - Supervision and making of decisions necessary to achieve business objectives through the protection of the organization’s information assets

-  - it's expressed thorugh formulation and use of information security policies, procedures and guidelines
+  - Expressed through formulation and use of information security policies, procedures and guidelines

-  - it uses the information as inputs into the risk management process that realizes the security program and define the cybersecurity profile
+  - Uses the information as inputs into the risk management process that realizes the security program and define the cybersecurity profile

 #pagebreak()

-- _implementation/operations_
+- _Implementation/operations_

-  - implementation, deployment and ongoing operation of security controls defined within a cybersecurity framework
+  - Implementation, deployment and ongoing operation of security controls defined within a cybersecurity framework

-  - it integrates into the life cycle and monitors security performance continuously
+  - Integrates into the life cycle and monitors security performance continuously

 In an ISMS:

-- reports _help to define_ the threat and level of risk
+- Reports _help to define_ the threat and level of risk

-- standards and best practices _provide guidance_ on managing risk
+- Standards and best practices _provide guidance_ on managing risk

-- feedback help _improve the effectiveness_ of policies and technical mechanisms
+- Feedback help _improve the effectiveness_ of policies and technical mechanisms

 Security governance establishes different principles: